Close Menu

 Some crystals can positively impact water quality.
 Certain mineral-rich crystals may help balance pH levels, promoting a healthier environment for fish and plants.
 For example, quartz is inert and does not leach harmful substances, maintaining stable water conditions.
 Additionally, you can use crystals to aid in filtration by providing surface area where beneficial bacteria can thrive.
 Always monitor water parameters to ensure that any changes remain within safe ranges for your aquatic life.

-See Also How to Grow Plants in Aquarium Gravel: Simple Steps for a Thriving Underwater Garden
+See Also How Much Water to Change Weekly in Aquarium for a Healthy Fish Environment

 Types of Crystals Suitable for Aquariums